Philippe Kahn

-Philippe Kahn (born March 16, 1952) is an engineer, entrepreneur and founder of four technology companies: Borland, Starfish Software, LightSurf Technologies, and Fullpower Technologies.
+Philippe Kahn (born March 16, 1952) is a French engineer, entrepreneur, and founder of four technology companies: Borland, Starfish Software, LightSurf Technologies, and Fullpower Technologies.
 Kahn is credited with creating the first camera phone, being a pioneer for wearable technology intellectual property, and is the author of dozens of technology patents covering Internet of Things (IoT), artificial intelligence (AI) modeling, wearable, eyewear, smartphone, mobile, imaging, wireless, synchronization and medical technologies.

 Early life and education

-Philippe Kahn is the son of Charles-Henri Kahn (1915-1999) and Claire Monis (1922-1967).
+Philippe Kahn is the son of Charles-Henri Kahn (1915–1999) and Claire Monis (1922–1967).

 Kahn was born and raised in Paris, France.
 He was born to Jewish immigrants of modest means.

-His mother was a French singer, actress and violinist, raised in Paris by parents who had fled the Russian pogroms.
+His mother was a French singer, actress, and violinist, raised in Paris by parents who had fled the Russian pogroms.
 Arrested in 1942 for being Lieutenant in the French Resistance, she was 21 years old when she was sent to the Auschwitz extermination camp.
 She survived as a member of the Auschwitz Women's Orchestra conducted by Alma Rosé.
 After his parents separated in 1957, Philippe Kahn was raised solely by his mother.
-He was only 15 years old when his mother died after a car accident in Paris.
+He was only 15 years old when his mother died in a car accident in Paris.

 Kahn was educated in mathematics at the ETH Zurich, Switzerland (Swiss Federal Polytechnic Institute), on a full scholarship and University of Nice Sophia Antipolis, France.
 He received a master's in mathematics.
 He also received a master's in musicology composition and classical flute performance at the Zurich Music Conservatory in Switzerland.
 As a student, Kahn developed software for the MICRAL, which is credited by the Computer History Museum as the first ever microprocessor-based personal computer.